garimasc/bank_marketing/README.md

 </p>
 For the current campaign, the chances of a customer subscribing to a deposit decreases as no. of calls increase.
 This aligns with our understanding of human behavior.

-## Decision Tree Excluding Soci-Economic Features
+## Decision Tree Excluding Socio-Economic Features

 In order to build a better understanding of a customer that will subscribe to the deposit, and to time our campaign efficiently, we build a decision tree without the socio-economic features that a campaign has no influence over.